 - 1990: Educational Holdings was renamed as NSW Business College.
 Alan’s wife Jenny McCarthy joined the NSW Business College management team.
 Later she became the GCA General Manager.

 - 1996: Alan Manly and Jenny McCarthy resigned as NSW Business College Directors and Alan sold his shares.
 The NSW Business College was renamed Australia Business Technology Institute (ABTI) by its new owners.

 - 2008: GCA, trading as Universal International College (UIC) Sydney, obtained its Higher Education Providers Licence.
 GCA commenced delivering the Bachelor of Accounting Degree.
-This was accredited by IPA Australia (Institute of Public Accountants) in 2009, and CPA (Certified Practising Accountants) Australia and the Chartered Accountants Australia & New Zealand (CA ANZ) in 2010.
+This was accredited by IPA Australia (Institute of Public Accountants) in 2009, CPA (Certified Practising Accountants) Australia and Chartered Accountants Australia & New Zealand (CA ANZ) in 2010.

 - 2010: GCA relocated to a new 5,000 sqm building which was the former TNT Twin Towers at one 1 Lawson Square Redfern Sydney, an inner-city suburb.

 Group College of Australia (GCA)’s Redfern Sydney Campus (2010 to 2016)